GalaxyFlow: Upsampling Hydrodynamical Simulations for Realistic Mock Stellar Catalogs: Results on Galaxy h277

 In \Fig{fig:h277_icrs}, we show the phase space density distributions in ICRS coordinates for stars upsampled in the angular patch as \Fig{fig:competitor_distributions_mu}.
 We additionally overlay the progenitor star particles on each 2D distribution.
 The patch contains 440 star particles, upsampled to 2,429,709 stars — approximately 5,800 stars per particle or 1 star per $M_\odot$.
 The distributions have no star particle substructure, and the CNF learns the bimodal distance distribution.
 These plots indicate that upsampling with normalizing flows provides consistent results across multiple simulations.

-We then performed multi-model classifier tests for comparing \enbid{} and CNF generated datasets.
-The log-posteriors of \enbid{} and CNf is shown in \Tab{table:log_posterior_all:h277}.
-Again, the \enbid{}-upsampled dataset contains significant clumps, and the log-posterior of \enbid{} is very small: $-9.29$.
-The log-posterior for CNF is significantly larger than that, and these results again confirm that our \GalaxyFlow{} using CNF is better than \enbid{} upsampling.
+We then performed multi-model classifier tests for comparing \enbid{} and CNF-generated datasets.
+For \enbid{}, we find that the optimal bandwidth multiplier is $0.3348 \pm 0.0016$, which is compatible with the theoretical estimation from the rule-of-thumb bandwidth ratio, 0.332.
+The log-posteriors of \enbid{} and CNF are shown in \Tab{table:log_posterior_all:h277}.
+Again, the \enbid{}-upsampled dataset contains kernel smoothing bias, and the log-posterior of \enbid{} is small.
+The log-posterior for CNF is larger than that, and these results again confirm that our \GalaxyFlow{} using CNF is more accurate than \enbid{} upsampling.